Two Months In...Still Going Strong. HopeCore's COVID-19 Response Continues to Expand

 Educational Flyers and Documents on key COVID-19 messaging

-The Ministry of Health in Kenya recognized HopeCore’s efficient and timely response with these educational resources and asked that HopeCore share these critical resources with other regional NGOs and public health programs.
+The Ministry of Health in Kenya recognized HopeCore’s efficient and timely response to these educational resources and asked that HopeCore share these critical resources with other regional NGOs and public health programs.

 Community Sensitization & Engagement